Naci-T/real-estate-price-prediction/README.md

 # PART II: Analysing data

 The process is divided into three stages.
 Initially, we will review and clean the dataset as necessary (Stage 1).
 Next, we will conduct an analysis of the data (Stage 2), and finally, we will interpret the results based on the two scenarios and additional questions specified in this project (Stage 3).
+We will only provide a summary of the answers and visualizations in this README, however, a more detailed explanation and output can be found in [data_visualization.ipynb](./data_visualization/data_visualization.ipynb).

 ### Step 1: Cleaning the data